patybn3/pollaris-surveys-api/README.md

 ## Planning

 1. One person:
-  - [X] Download api template and push
+  - [X] Download API template and push
   - [X] Deploy to heroku
   - [X] Download UI template and push
   - [X] Deploy to heroku